 The search for a global vaccine

-On 22 May 2020, we announced $10 million funding from the Queensland Government Advance Queensland initiative, along with $3 million from the Australian Government and $3.5 million from The Paul Ramsay Foundation to fast-track a promising vaccine for COVID-19 being worked on by the University of Queensland’s (UQ) School of Chemistry and Molecular Biosciences.
+On 22 March 2020, Advance Queensland announced $10 million funding from the Queensland Government Advance Queensland initiative to fast-track a promising vaccine for COVID-19 being worked on by the University of Queensland’s (UQ) School of Chemistry and Molecular Biosciences.

 The research team includes Professor Paul Young, Professor Trent Munro, Dr Keith Chappell and Dr David Watterson.